cncf/tag-app-delivery/website/content/en/blog/2024-05-20-enterprise-idp-maturity-hack.md

 1. Check integration catalog for cloud resource management solutions.
 These might also be classified as provisioning, autoscaling & optimization.

-2. Consider starting with open-source reporting tools like Kubecost to learn about your optimization potential.
+2. Consider starting with open-source reporting tools like Opencost to learn about your optimization potential.

 3. Research externally for tools capable of automating the heavy lifting of continuous optimization.
 Today, these are nearly non-existent in the integration catalogs of platform vendors – because they are considered day-2 capabilities, and most platforms are simply not there.
 No reason to worry though – autoscaling & co. is a saturated, competitive segment.
 Once you start a POC, it’s in the vendor’s best interest to develop a plugin or provider for your chosen platform tool.
 Such a plugin might help put them in front of many other users.

 Platforming from scratch?
 Start off from step 2 above.
 When you hit step 3, look for the vendor’s GitHub repo, or Terraform module, to create the integration.
 If you don’t have Dev resources to dedicate, you may request it from the vendor once your POC becomes a paid subscription.

-_Special thanks to Artem Lajko and Abby Bangser for their insightful reviews._
+_Special thanks to [Artem Lajko](https://www.linkedin.com/in/artem-lajko-%E2%98%81%EF%B8%8F-%E2%8E%88-82139918a/) and [Abby Bangser](https://www.linkedin.com/in/abbybangser/) for their insightful reviews._